SurajMondem/Computational_Photography/Gaussian_Blur/Readme.md

   Once you have python Installed in your device follow the next steps to run the program:

   1. `git clone <Repository Link>`
-  2. cd into the "Kernal_Convolutions" folder
+  2. cd into the "Gaussian_Blur" folder
   3. Run the following command

      `py Gaussian_blur.py`